Lovux06/Lovux06/README.md

-# Hello, welcome to my profile. 👋
+# Hi, I'm Bladimir. 👋

 > The  mind is like a parachute: it only works if it is opened.
 (Albert Einstein)